teijekuiken/plantmoodFrontEnd/README.md

   - ?
 3. Open a new terminal in the folder where the project is located
 4. Run the following command: docker-compose up -d  ***(This step only needs to be done one time, after that the docker container will be running at all times)***
+5. [Install](https://mosquitto.org/download/) Mosquitto if its not already installed
+6. Run mosquitto.exe from the location where you have installed Mosquitto
+7. Change the IP adress in the Mqtt class to the IP adress where your local Mosquitto broker is running
 5. You can now run the application in your preffered IDE

 #### Access local database